M-Matthew/PS1-Facts/README.md

 You will find more apps and products on my official [**Rare Earths Website.**](https://rareearths.carrd.co)

 ## Donations
 This project and all other projects on my website are not part of my job.
-It's a passionate hobby, which also involves some costs (hardware, plans, textbooks, online tutorials, ...).
+It's a passionate hobby, which also involves some costs (hardware, plans, textbooks, online tutorials, access to marketplaces, ...).
 If you'd participate to my financial sacrifices buying me a coffee, I will appreciate.
 # [**DONATE**](https://www.paypal.com/paypalme/RareEarths)